colin-mccarthy/vault_kind_arm/README.md

 Pods goes in pending state due to podAntiAffinity rules.

-Create 3 workers and it resolved this.
-Need to look into disabling this in the helm chart.
+Created 3 workers and it resolved this.
+Need to look into disabling this in the Helm chart.

 ##